mypdns/docs.matrix.rocks/Writerside/topics/Bullies.md

-@mwadmin@mastodon.world You mean like you are and have been spamming https://matrix.rocks/ for the past tree month, or rather since day one, the instance came alive, first with a Pleroma instance, since then with the current Miss key server.
+@mwadmin@mastodon.world You mean like you are and have been spamming https://matrix.rocks/ for the past tree month, or rather since day one, the instance came alive, first with a Pleroma instance, since then with the current MissKey server.

-Who do you think you are, the #internetPolice? since you are threatening our users on opur platform in this way?
+Who do you think you are, the #internetPolice? since you are threatening our users on our platform in this way?
 Or are you just simply bullies that tries to undermine smaller instances, like Mark Zuckerberg's attempt on take down the Fediverse for good? (https://www.reck. dk/copy-acquire-kill-how-meta-could-pull-off-the-most-extraordinary-pivot-in-tech-history/)